libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

-But while a publish-subscribe pattern resolves issues of device communication and data accessibility, it does not address how to make the data useful for analysis or how to build automation workflows using the message stream.
+But while a publish-subscribe pattern resolves issues of device communication and data accessibility, it does not address how to make the data useful for analysis or how to build automation workflows from the message stream.
 The data on its own provides no value.
 What matters is the _event_ that drives the data and the surrounding context of the event that makes it meaningful.